 The showrunners seem to have made certain characters nonwhite without much thought; namely, Allison, Diego, and Lila (who I’ll get to later).
 Or, as my friend Heejin put it, nonwhite characters were “slapped on for the Netflix version and it really shows.”
 It doesn’t really matter in season 1, because race never comes up.
 (Though, as Heejin sardonically noted: “ah yes…their multiracial adoptive family that has no racial tension because racism-is-over™.”)

-However, race comes to matter in season 2 because the siblings have traveled back to 1960s Dallas.
+However, race comes to matter in season 2 because the siblings have gone back in time to 1960s Dallas.
 As soon as Allison lands (literally) in that context, she unknowingly walks into a whites-only restaurant and is subsequently harassed and chased by a group of white men.
 She finds refuge in a Black hair salon that doubles as a meeting spot for the Southern Justice Coordinating Committee (SJCC).
-[Side note: is this the Hollywood version of “just change the answers a bit so it doesn’t look like we cheated?]
+[Side note: is this the Hollywood version of “just change the answers a little bit so it doesn’t look like we cheated?]
 In the two years between her arrival in Dallas and the start of season 2, Allison has become an integral part of the civil rights movement in the city.
 Or, as Klaus very dismissively puts it: “Allison has been very involved in local politics.”

 Also, throughout seasons 1 and 2, Allison and Luther seem to be romantically interested in each other.
 (Yes, they are brother and sister, and refer to each other as such.)
 This swirl incest storyline was brought up by four people who contributed their thoughts to this, and we’ve all agreed it’s weird AF.
-My friend Jenna has a theory as to how the showrunners approached this little plot point:
+Jenna has a theory as to how the showrunners approached this little plot point:

 Luther and Allison’s relationship can go to hell.
 They knew damn well if Allison was white they wouldn’t try it.
 Black women and white men have the most distance from each other socially so they hoped the audience would be virtually incapable of perceiving them as siblings.Jenna

 A former classmate said this about season 2: “At first I thought we were supposed to suspend belief that racism existed…but one of the plot points was the Civil Rights Movement.”
-Another friend said that because this is a fantasy show, she didn’t think it would tackle any complex or serious storylines; it was weird for civil rights to become a “focal point” of the second season As that classmate said, there’s a “disconnect” between the colorblindness of season 1 and the focus on race and racism in season 2.
+Another friend said that because this is a fantasy show, she didn’t think it would tackle any complex or serious storylines; it was weird for civil rights to become a “focal point” of the second season.
+As that classmate said, there’s a “disconnect” between the colorblindness of season 1 and the focus on race and racism in season 2.

 There’s no way to sugarcoat this: the civil rights storyline is incredibly clumsy.
 Zan, a former classmate, accurately pointed out that the civil rights movement in the show is an idealized and glossed over version of the actual, historical campaign.
 The refrain of the SJCC is “honor and dignity”; in other words, “don’t beat these crackers’ asses even though they deserve it.”
 My friend Khalid noted that “the show disregards other movements for civil rights that weren’t as nonviolent.”

 In the third episode, Allison’s [Black] husband, Raymond, is being beaten by a racist white cop after a failed sit-in at the same restaurant Allison accidentally walked into earlier.
-When Allison uses her power to get that cop to leave him alone, Raymond sees her in a negative light despite the fact that she literally saved his life.
+When Allison uses her mind control powers to get that cop to leave him alone, Raymond sees her in a negative light despite the fact that she literally saved his life.
 Zan said that besides being unrealistic, this only serves to further the belief that Black people aren’t even permitted to use force in the name of self-defense.

 Throughout season 2, the other Hargreeves siblings actively ignore the fact that Allison, their sister, is facing racist violence.
 Adora, a student at my university, said it was unrealistic that her siblings would be “walking [around] freely while Allison is fighting for her life.”
 The lack of involvement of her siblings — or any non-Black people at all — in the SJCC’s campaign implicitly tells viewers that fighting racism is the onus of Black people and Black people only.
-Besides being irresponsible to signify such (especially considering that this season premiered in the summer of 2020…), it’s also completely ahistorical: the real life Student Nonviolent Coordinating Committee (SNCC, the organizing home of leaders such as the late John Lewis) and the Southern Christian Leadership Conference (SCLC, the organizing home of Dr. King) were intentionally multiracial coalitions.
+Besides being irresponsible to signify such (especially considering that this season premiered in the summer of 2020…), it’s also completely ahistorical: the real life Student Nonviolent Coordinating Committee (the organizing home of leaders such as the late John Lewis) and the Southern Christian Leadership Conference (the organizing home of Dr. King) were intentionally multiracial coalitions.

 At the beginning of season 2, Diego is institutionalized in a mental hospital (the staff of which regularly harasses and violates its inmates) because he’s been stalking Lee Harvey Oswald, trying to stop him from shooting JFK.
 Two things: (1) since when do nonwhite people go that hard for the Kennedys?
 (2) The normalized ableism endemic to this show…whew, chile.
 That’s a whole other article right there.